Cars Brands that start with P

 Pagani Automobili Logo

-In 1992, Horacio Pagani founded his own automobile manufacturing company, Pagani Automobili S.p.A., in San Cesario sul Panaro, near Modena, Italy.
-The company’s founder began developing his first prototype of the Fangio F1 hypercar, which became the Zonda C12.
+In 1992, Horacio Pagani founded his automobile manufacturing company, Pagani Automobili S.p.A., in San Cesario sul Panaro, near Modena, Italy.
+The company’s founder began developing his prototype of the Fangio F1 hypercar, which became the Zonda C12.
 Released in 2007, the Pagani Zonda F Club Sport set a track record.
 In 2009, based on the Zonda Cinque, five cars of the Cinque Roadster model will be created with lighter and more reinforced bodies.
 The next modification is the Zonda Tricolore, a single example of which will be built for the 50th anniversary of the racing sports team.

 Panhard